 - Blunt Metaphors Trauma: The Starfleet heroes have a hard time understanding the gangster slang that the natives use, though Kirk does adjust to it quite nicely while putting on a "mafia" act.

 - Brick Joke: Becomes one in DC Comics' Star Trek: Remember McCoy's communicator?
 Oxmyx returns it intact, figuring McCoy wouldn't like him or the other Iotians messing with it.
 He also brings in Kirk's "piece of the action," several briefcases filled with money.

 - Calvin Ball: To distract the guards holding them, Kirk comes up with an extremely complex card game, "fizzbin".
 Naturally, the rules are bizarre, and, while the guard doesn't catch it, the audience can hear that Kirk contradicts his own rules at least once.Kirk: ...but the odds of getting a royal fizzbin are astro— Spock, what are the odds of getting a royal fizzbin?

 - Cargo Cult: The Iotians use Chicago Mobs of the Twenties as a means for modelling their entire society, treating it as their Bible, with all due reverence.
 Presumably justified as, after having come into contact with a successful advanced alien culture, they aimed to copy that culture and said book was the best they had available.

-- Chain of Deals: An NES game based on this episode was structured this way.
-In the actual episode, Kirk and co. refuse a deal to give them phasers.
+- Chain of Deals: Star Trek 25th Anniversary for the NES has a segment based on this episode and was structured this way.
+In the actual episode, Kirk and company refuse a deal to give them phasers.
 They're trying to undo a mistake that was made by giving them advanced tech, after all!

 - Death from Above: This is one of the few shown cases of orbital bombardment in Star Trek, though it is not death from above, just stunning (yes, even the Federation's starships have a stun setting on the phasers).